dereuromark/cakephp-tinyauth/docs/AuthorizationPlugin.md

 For all the rest just follow the plugin's documentation.

-Then you use the [Authorization documention](Authorization.md) to fill your config file.
+Then you use the [Authorization documention](Authorization.md) to set up roles and fill your INI config file.